 Here are some insider tips so you’ll know what to expect.

 Air – Nepal’s domestic airways reach all corners of the country.
 For tourists, you’ll be paying more than locals.
 While you can book some online, I don’t recommend it.
 Buy from a travel agent.
-If there’s a weather cancellation it’s a lot easier to reschedule or get your money back than dealing with the airline itself.
-Today Nepal’s obsessed with helicopter travel to Everest with plenty of “canceled plane flights due to bad weather” adding to the debacle of money making scams hitting the country recently.
+If there’s a weather cancellation, it’s much easier to reschedule or get your money back than dealing with the airline itself.
+Today Nepal’s obsessed with helicopter travel to Everest with plenty of “canceled plane flights due to bad weather,” adding to the recent debacle of money-making scams hitting the country.

 Keep in mind the following.
 Banking regulations in Nepal mean money technically can’t leave the country.
-So if you are buying a ticket online chances are it’s being rerouted overseas somewhere.
+So if you buy a ticket online, it’s being rerouted overseas somewhere.
 So, you can tell there’s a potential for issues.
-Also, do be aware of the helicopter rescue scam in Nepal to get an idea on how to avoid it.
+Also, be aware of the helicopter rescue scam in Nepal to understand how to avoid it.

 Railway – Don’t believe the hype.
 There are no railway networks in Nepal for tourists to take.
 There’s the talk of it happening, but we are looking at about 10-15 years in the future.

 Bus – this is the most popular method for mid and long-distance travel in Nepal.
 Cheap but rather battered buses will take you just about anywhere.
-Do be aware that in July 2018 Kathmandu’s main tourist bus stop going to Pokhara and Chitwan moved to Sorhakotte (again my guidebooks are the only ones with this up-to-date information).
+Be aware that in July 2018, Kathmandu’s main tourist bus stop going to Pokhara and Chitwan moved to Sorhakotte (again, my guidebooks are the only ones with this up-to-date information).

 Private car – taxis in places like Kathmandu are cheap and plentiful.
 You can affordably take them to places like Patan, Bhaktapur, and Boudha.
 However, any further you’ll probably prefer a bus in terms of cost.
 Hiring a car and driver is also possible, but not cheap.
 There are no self-drive car rental options in Nepal.